Flatpak is for 64 bit Linux Clients only. All Flatpak commands accept the optional

 current user only and not the whole system.

 A word of warning first, though: If you are short on hard drive space or hate bloat, Flatpak is not for you.
 Every Flatpak app requires that you also install a runtime; we use the most lightweight one with about 700 Mb.
 Runtimes are shared between apps so in a world where Flatpak has taken over, their space usage does not matter that much; you can think of it as a Linux distribution, or rather a family of distributions, that sits on top of your own Linux system.
-The initially large download is also somewhat compensated later by savings in downloads for updates; those use differential compression and won’t transfer unchanged data and libraries again.
+The initially large download is minimally compensated for later by savings in downloads for updates; those use differential compression and will not transfer unchanged data and libraries again.
+Still, it is a lot of data over the wire and on your system.

 Armagetron Advanced can be installed from Flathub using the instruction there, or with